Freelancing software that helps you get paid faster.

 While sending out that first proposal may make you a sweaty, nervous mess, it does get easier with time.
 Surprisingly, the “no’s” prepare you better to refine your craft than the “yes’s.”
 With each rejection you get, see if there’s feedback you can solicit to make your offers better each time.
 It may be your fees, your experience, or methods to achieve results – which may not be something you can change.
 If a prospect is willing to share comments, however, you can work to do better in the future.

 Does figuring out how to write a marketing proposal seem difficult?
-Let the experts walk you through with the Bonsai’s proposal building tool, part of their comprehensive suite of freelance professional solutions.
+Let the us walk you through with a free Bonsai trial, so you can try the proposal building tool, part of the comprehensive suite of freelance professional solutions.